imjoy-team/ImJoy/docs/api.md

 ### async/await style
-For Javascript and Python 3+, `async/await` style is natively supported and recommended.
+This style is natively supported and recommended for Javascript and Python 3+ plugins.

 Declare your function with the `async` keyword.
 Add `await` before the asynchronous function to wait for the result.
 This essentially allows synchronous style programming without the need to set callbacks.

-For example:
+Below is a simple example for an api function named `XXXXX`.
+Please note that that you can **only** use `await` when you add `async` before the function definition.
+For Python3, don't forget to `import asyncio`.

 <!-- tabs:start -->